rsksmart/precompiled-abis/readme.md

 # Important note

-If the version to be installed is not defined in the command line, the version will correspond to the latest version in HOP.
+If the version to be installed is not defined in the command line, the version will correspond to the latest version in FINGERROOT.

 # Versioning table